MartinHeroux/spike2py/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)
 [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v2.0%20adopted-ff69b4.svg)](code_of_conduct.md)

 **spike2py** provides a simple interface to analyse and visualise data collected using [Spike2](http://ced.co.uk/products/spkovin) software and [Cambridge Electronics Design (CED)](http://ced.co.uk/) data acquisition boards.
-With it you can easily plot individual channels orall channels from a given trial.
+With it you can easily plot individual channels or all channels from a given trial.
 In addition, you can easily apply various signal processing methods to your `waveform` data.
 Finally, you can easily save your data at any point, allowing you to re-open and continue your work from where they left off.

 To demonstrate, the following snippet of code shows you how to: